 You are welcome to stay as long as you like.
 No re-entry is allowed.
 Most guests stay between 90 to 120 minutes.

-We love dogs, and all leashed dogs are welcome on the farm.
-However, we have electric fencing and cows on the property, so please keep your dog on a tight leash around the edges of the fields.
+All well-behaved, leashed dogs are welcome on the farm.
+There is electric fencing and cows on the property; please keep your dog on a tight leash around the edges of the fields.

 Yes, professional photography is permitted and there’s no site fee when the fields are open to the public - just purchase entry tickets and you’re good to go.
-We DO NOT allow reflectors, flash boxes, tripods, props, or any other equipment that may get in the way of other guests Friday - Sunday.
-If you are a photographer and you'd like to reserve the field on a weekday evening just for you and your clients, don't hesitate to get in touch with us to discuss availability.
+The following are NOT allowed: reflectors, flash boxes, tripods, props, or any other equipment that may get in the way of other guests Friday - Sunday.
+If you are a photographer and you'd like to reserve the field on a weekday just for you and your clients, click here for availability.

-Yes, we allow drones but ask that you speak to the staff at the ticket booth prior to any flights.
-Please be aware that the farm is within 1 mile of Ona Airpark; therefore, we ask that you keep to a 100' ceiling to be clear of any local air traffic that may be utilizing the airport.
+Drones are allowed, but before flight, speak to the staff at the check-in booth to discuss your flight plan.
+Please be aware that the farm is within 1 mile of Ona Airpark; therefore, please keep to a 100' ceiling to be clear of any local air traffic that may be utilizing the airport.

 Yes, the Huntington Mall is only 6 miles away if you prefer large shopping centers.
 If you'd rather shop local, the City of Milton and the Village of Barboursville are nearby as well.